Install Python 2.7.x and pip¶

 - Windows - Follow the guide at http://www.rabbitmq.com/install-windows.html

 For either install, just follow the defaults – no special configurations required.
+Please note that RabbitMQ requires that Erlang is installed first, as described in the above links.

 If you encounter problems running RabbitMQ as a service under Windows then try the following: